-Not Applicable (see instructions) Note: If the state protects the maximum amount for the waiver protects the waiver oarticipant, The state does not establish reasonable limits.
-The state establishes the following reasonable limits Specify:
+Not Applicable (see instructions)Note: If the state protects the maximum amount for the waiver participant, not applicable must be selected.

+The state does not establish reasonable limits.

+The state establishes the following reasonable limits

 Note: The following selections apply for the time periods before January 1, 2014 or after December 31, 2018.